 Beginning in 1894 the Magnolia flag was replaced by the well known and loved, now controversial, Confederate Battle Flag.
-3000 Hats offers a Mississippi Confederate Battle Flag, in a state pride leather patch hat in several colors and styles.
+The 3000 Hat Company celebrates Mississippi’s historic original flags and the flag, proudly offering a Mississippi Confederate Battle Flag, in a state pride leather patch hat in several colors and styles.
 This was the states 2nd official flag.
 The design consisted of three horizontal bands (the top was blue, the center was white, and the bottom was red).
 There is a red square in the upper left section of the flag with a blue cross that has thirteen white five-pointed stars.
 These thirteen stars naturally represented the current number of states within the Union.

 In 1906 the state of Mississippi revised their legal codes.
 The legislature omitted mention of the Confederate Battle that was put into circulation in 1894, essentially leaving Mississippi with no legally official state flag from 1906 to 2001.

 In January of 2001 the current Governor of Mississippi proposed a new flag design.
-It went to vote and was defeated.
+However, the people didn’t put much Stock in the newly found design.
+Thus, when it went to vote, it was defeated.
 This caused the Confederate Battle Flag of 1894 to be retained.